margaridav27/feup-sdle/exam summary.md

 - multicasts {VIEW-CHANGE, v+1, n, C, P, i}<sub>i</sub>
   - n: the sequence number of the last stable checkpoint known to i
   - C: that checkpoint's stable certificate
-  - P: set with a PC for each request prepared at replica i with sequence number greater than n
+  - P: set w/ a PC for each request prepared at replica i w/ sequence number greater than n

 #### 2ND PHASE

 - leader of view v+1 collects 2f+1 valid VIEW-CHANGE messages for v+1 -> VC(m,v,n)
 - multicasts {NEW-VIEW, v+1, V, O, N}<sub>l</sub>
   - V: VC
-  - O/N: set of PRE-PREPARE messages (without the respective requests) that propagate sequence number assignments from previous views
+  - O/N: set of PRE-PREPARE messages (w/out the respective requests) that propagate sequence number assignments from previous views

 ##### Computation of O

 - the leader, l, of v+1 determines the sequence numbers h (the latest stable checkpoint in V) and H (the highest in a message in a PC in V)
-- for each n such that h <= n <= H, (?? not sure if it is for each)
+- for each n s.t. h <= n <= H, (?? not sure if it is for each)
-  - creates {PRE-PREPARE, v+1, n, d}<sub>l</sub> and adds it to O, such that d is the digest of the PC(m,v',n), if there is one in V, with the hightest view number v'
+  - creates {PRE-PREPARE, v+1, n, d}<sub>l</sub> and adds it to O, s.t. d is the digest of the PC(m,v',n), if there is one in V, w/ the hightest view number v'
   - or creates {PRE-PREPARE, v+1, n, null}<sub>l</sub> and adds it to N, whereas this time digest d is null because there is no PC(_,_,n) in V
 - appends the messages in O and N to its log, as they belong to the PRE-PREPARE phase for these requests in the new view